 Related Information

-About the CGC/TDI
+About the CGC & CGCA

 Training Class Descriptions

-Puppy Kindergarten Class
+Puppy Kindergarten Class (AKC S.T.A.R.
+Puppy)

-puppy training classFor dogs 3 to 6 months of age.
-This age is a critical time in the development of the puppies.
+For dogs 3 to 6 months of age.
+Socialization is so important at this age, pups have a chance to socialize with other pups and are given a chance to be held, petted and handled by all the students in the class This age is a critical time in the development of the puppies.
 The class teaches them to get along with other dogs, to come when called, to sit and lie down when told.
-They also have a chance to socialize with other puppies during supervised play periods and are given a chance to be held, petted and handled by all the students in the class.
 Common puppy problems are addressed and students are given advice on how to solve these problems.
+Learn more about the AKC S.T.A.R.
+Puppy Program.

 Beginner Class

-basic dog obedienceThis class is for dogs that have no formal training.
+This class is for dogs that have no formal training.
 You and your dog will learn the basic skills that are needed to start to work together as a team.
 You will learn how to control your dog on a leash and have him or her obey simple commands such as sit, stay, down and come.
 The dog will also learn good manners such as not to jump, pull or bite.
 Any behavior problems that you may have can also be addressed in this class.

 Advanced Beginner Class